 But regardless of the coat type, an essential part of any Cockapoo care is having a good grooming routine.

 The actual clipping can of course be done by a professional groomer.
 But if you decide to learn the basics of how to groom a Cockapoo yourself so that you can manage the clipping at home, then you will need some pointers on how to go about it.
+This is probably even more relevant if you have had to self-isolate during the 2020 pandemic.
 Plus, it will definitely pay to have some knowledge of preferred Cockapoo grooming tools.